chilion-tan/freecad-python-code/README.md

 # freecad-python-code: Code examples for Freecad Application
-Example 1: TransferTinesToPallet for animating / Simulating Pick & Place of Parts into container/cavities (Pallet) The code was developed to showcase two automated pick & place processes where
+Example 1: TransferTinesToPalletTesting for animating / Simulating Pick & Place of Parts into container/cavities (Pallet) The code was developed to showcase two automated pick & place processes where
 1) Process 1: Parts are conveyed to left and right side of a 48-cavities pallet.
 Two sets of XYZ sliders each with single part gripper will pick up parts and place them into cavities of the pallet.
 The filled pallet will be rotated to another location for process 2.